Understanding Unresolved Grief: What is It? What are the Signs? How is It Treated?

 - Phobias and anxiety (for adults often about their health)

-- Overactivity and intense occupation with a hobby or work
+- Overactivity and intense occupation with a hobby or work or the opposite – lack of interest

 - Self-destructive behavior, such as drug or alcohol abuse